unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 is mandatory for each constant.
 This is to provide a value for the user if they are not interested in providing/adjusting it.

+The framework gives the constants as keyword arguments to the component `initialise`, `run`, and `finalise` methods.
+They are given as scalars.

 .. rubric:: Extra spatial attributes

-In addition, the component definition features three spatial optional attributes `_requires_land_sea_mask`, `_requires_flow_direction` and `_requires_cell_area`.
+In addition, the component definition features three optional spatial attributes `_requires_land_sea_mask`, `_requires_flow_direction` and `_requires_cell_area`.
 They must be assigned a boolean value (True if required by your component, False if not) -- their default value is False.
-If they are required, the framework will ensure that the user provides the information so that the component can be used successfully.
+If they are required, the framework will ensure that the user provides the information so that the component can run successfully.

 If you need land sea mask information for your computations, set `_requires_land_sea_mask` to True and access it in your class methods using `self.spacedomain.land_sea_mask`.
+This will return an array of the same size as the space domain (see e.g. `LatLonGrid.land_sea_mask` for details).

 If you need flow direction information or want to use the flow routing functionality of the component (accessible through `self.spacedomain.route(...)`), set `_requires_flow_direction` to True, and access it in your class methods using `self.spacedomain.flow_direction`.
+This will return an array of the same size as the space domain plus an additional trailing axis of size 2 for gridded space domains (see e.g. `LatLonGrid.flow_direction` for details).

 If you need the horizontal cell area of the space domain elements, set `_requires_cell_area` to True and access it in your class methods using `self.spacedomain.cell_area`.
+This will return an array of the same size as the space domain (see e.g. `LatLonGrid.cell_area` for details).

 .. rubric:: Example